 Supervision sessions should be held at least once a month for full-time curates, although certainly during the first year of a curacy, it may be advisable to hold them every two weeks.
-Furthermore, although not mandatory, it may be advisable to hold supervision sessions at least monthly for all curates, whether or not full-time.
+For self supporting curates, meetings should be at least once a quarter.
 Such sessions usually work best by sticking to a designated time frame for each session and not over-running.
 It is for the incumbent to keep the sessions to time.